List Decoding Random Euclidean Codes and Infinite Constellations: List decodability of Haar lattices

-The multiplicative factor $\frac{\paren{\frac{e}{\sqrt{\pi n}}}^{L}}{L^L}$ is going to be negligible once $n$ is sent to infinity.
+The multiplicative factor $\paren{\frac{e}{L/2}}^{L/2}$ is going to be negligible once $n$ is sent to infinity.
 The exponent is negative if we set $L$ to be $c'\frac{1}{\delta}\log\frac{1}{\delta}$ for some appropriate constant $c'$.

-The above heuristic calculations indicate that, under the Poisson distributional assumption of the number of lattice points in a ball, a random lattice (appropriately scaled) drawn from the Haar measure performs as well as uniformly random spherical codes.
-Combining this with the comments following Lemma~\ref{thm:first-order-avg-formula}, we have the following result: \begin{lemma} If Conjecture~\ref{conj:pois_dist} is true, then there exists a lattice $ \Lf $ such that $ \Lf\cap\cB(0,\sqrt{nP}) $ has rate $ C(P,N)-\delta $ and is $ \left(P,N ,\Theta(\frac{1}{\delta}\log\frac{1}{\delta})\right)$-list decodable. \end{lemma}
+The above calculations indicate that, under the Poisson distributional assumption of the number of lattice points in a set, a random lattice (appropriately scaled) drawn from the Haar measure performs as well as uniformly random spherical codes.
+We therefore have the following result: \begin{lemma} If Conjecture~\ref{conj:pois_dist} is true, then there exists a lattice $ \Lf $ such that $ \Lf\cap\cB(0,\sqrt{nP}) $ has rate $ C(P,N)-\delta $ and is $ \left(P,N ,\cO(\frac{1}{\delta}\log\frac{1}{\delta})\right)$-list decodable. \end{lemma}